mbayi-ios/cryptoApp/README.md

 # cryptoApp
 using switftUI, MVVM, coreData, API Request
-## Video-19
+## Video-20
-- Adding ability to download coin detail from the api
+- updating DetailView with the downloadable data